Sameergoswami/Excel/README.md

 1. Created a pivot table that analyzes Main sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.
 2. Created a stacked column pivot chart that can be filtered by country and parent-category based on the table created.

-* The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
-Fortunately for us, [there is a formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) that can be used to convert these timestamps to a normal date.

-  * Create a new column named `Date Created Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `launched_at` into Excel's date format.

-  * Create a new column named `Date Ended Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `deadline` into Excel's date format.

   ![Outcomes Based on Launch Date](Images/LaunchDateOutcomes.png)

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.